manifoldfrs/field-edge-rag-sentry/README.md

 - on‑device LoRA fine‑tuning
 - vector search (FAISS)
 - real‑time vision via CoreML
-- airtight evaluation that catches hallucinations before your interviewer does.
+- airtight evaluation that catches hallucinations.

 Think of it as a _micro‑demo_: minimal surface area, maximum evidence.